pndurette/gTTS/docs/cli.rst

 Read 'no check' to :file:`nocheck.mp3` without language checking::

-   $ gtts-cli --lang zh --nocheck --ouput nocheck.mp3
+   $ gtts-cli 'no check' --lang zh --nocheck --ouput nocheck.mp3

 .. note:: Using ``--nocheck`` can make the command `slightly` faster.
-It exists however to force a ``<lang>`` tag that might not be documented but would work, such as for specific regional sub-tags of documented tags (examples for 'en': 'en-gb', 'en-au', ...)
+It exists however to force a ``<lang>`` language tag that might not be documented but would work with the API, such as for specific regional sub-tags of documented tags (examples for 'en': 'en-gb', 'en-au', etc.).